SwarmStorm/awesome/README.md

 ## Objective-C

 *   [mattingalls/Soundflower](https://github.com/mattingalls/Soundflower) - MacOS system extension that allows applications to pass audio to other applications.
 Soundflower works on macOS Catalina.

-## C

-*   [pulseaudio/pulseaudio](https://github.com/pulseaudio/pulseaudio) - Mirror of the PulseAudio sound server (for bug reports and pull requests go to the website!)

-*   [ExistentialAudio/BlackHole](https://github.com/ExistentialAudio/BlackHole) - BlackHole is a modern macOS audio loopback driver that allows applications to pass audio to other applications with zero additional latency.

-*   [toverainc/willow](https://github.com/toverainc/willow) - Open source, local, and self-hosted Amazon Echo/Google Home competitive Voice Assistant alternative

-*   [neutrinolabs/xrdp](https://github.com/neutrinolabs/xrdp) - xrdp: an open source RDP server

-## Perl

-*   [newsnowlabs/dockside](https://github.com/newsnowlabs/dockside) - Develop, stage and test on-prem or in your private cloud.
-Dockside is a tool for provisioning lightweight access-controlled IDEs, staging environments and sandboxes - aka 'devtainers' - on local machine, on-premises raw metal or VM, or in the cloud

-## PHP

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.